ares466/aws-notes/DIRECTCONNECT.md

 Each LAG supports a maximum of four connections of the same speed and that terminate at the same location.

+By having two 100 Gbps connections in a LAG, the speed of the connection is increased to 200 Gbps.

 > [Exam Tip]
 >
 > Although LAGs do offer some resiliency benefits, it is primary advertised as a way to improve speed over a connection.